 - Paul had a right to accept offerings from the Thessalonians when he was with them.

-- Paul did not accept offerings from the Thessalonians in order to set an example for them to imitate.
+- Paul did not accept offerings from the Thessalonians to set an example for them to imitate.

 - If anyone is unwilling to work they are not to receive charity.